codercowboy/xecho/README.md

 # xecho

-Echo command with support for escaped C characters and escaped XML sequences.
+Echo command with support for escaped C characters, escaped XML sequences, and more.

 xecho is a simple command line program intended to be a replacement for the echo command when necessary.
 In particular, on [FreeDOS]() (and various old versions of MS-DOS) it's impossible to use the echo command without a new line being echoed, and a ">" character cannot be echoed either.
 With xecho, both of these problems are solved.